-Where there are two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth City Council's electronic mapping system1 - the higher the priority.
+Where there are two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth City Council's electronic mapping system - the higher the priority.
 Measurement points will be from the spatial locator identified by the National Land and Property Gazetteer.
 The spatial locator is the address point based on a general internal point.
 Flats are therefore taken to be the same measurement point regardless of floor of location.
 If the tie-breaker is not sufficient to distinguish between applicants in a particular category, there will be a random ballot as set out in the School Admissions Code.
-This will be undertaken by an officer of Plymouth City

-Council by the operation of an electronic number generator.
+This will be undertaken by the Chair of Governors in the present of the Principal by the operation of an electronic number generator.